KimHyungSub/SVF-data-flow/README.md

 ./bin/svf-data-flow example.ll
 ```

-## 5. Analyze a ArduPilot bc file using svf-data-flow executable
+## 5. Analyze an ArduPilot bc file using svf-data-flow executable
 - 'trace_target_list.txt' contains a list of configuration parameters.<br>
 - This executable reads 'trace_target_list.txt' and then collects all the uses of each configuration parameter.<br>
 - You can check the analysis output in 'output.txt'.<br>